coatespt/cursor-twitter/SESSION_NOTES.md

 go clean -cache -modcache    (if necessary)
 ./process  -config ../config.yaml -print-tweets=false

-Running Notes
+# Running Notes

 The code is in ~/python-work/cursor-twitter
-A few things might still be in ~/python-work/twitprocess.

-The twitprocess directory should be retired as soon as it's uselessness is confirmed.
-There is also a ton of stuff in ~/python/src most of which looks obsolete.
-Be careful deleting though.

---- Sending Tweets
+## Sending Tweets
 Running the actual software assumes you have a directory of CSV files of tweets, in this case msg_output.

+ python ./send_csv_to_mq.py ../twits/msg_output

+ If MQ is not running, you get a messy failure.
+It should be restartable with the following.
+It is possible it might need sudo prepended.

+  brew services start rabbitmq

+## Creating the CSV from GZ files
--- The CSV is created as follows.
+The CSV is created as follows.
 This reads GZ files from msg_input and writes them as  CSV files in msg_output

-I THING THIS IS OBSOLETE
-cd /Users/petercoates/python-work/twitprocess
-## Obsolete python ./src/send_csv_to_mq.py ../twits/msg_output
- ./process  -config ../config.yaml -print-tweets=false

--- LOGS SEEM TO BE IN THE WRONG PLACE.
-THE LOCATION IS CONFIGURABLE Logs in ./logs

---- THE CURRENT WAY TO RUN THE JSON->CSV PREPROCESSOR This was formerly done in Python and created parsing problems in Go because the parsing was sloppy.

 cd /Users/petercoates/python-work/cursor-twitter/parser
 go build -o tweetparser parser.go
 ./tweetparser -inputdir ../../twits/msg_input  -outputdir ../../twits/msg_output

+## Starting RabbitMQ

+RabbitMQ is a service normally running  as a daemon which could be started as follows.

+brew services start rabbitmq

+However, this doesn't seem to work right, so just ask Cursor to start rabbit in Docker.

+##  Build and run the main program

+cd /Users/petercoates/python-work/cursor-twitter/src
---- THE CURRENT TWAY TO BUILD AND RUN THE MAIN PROCESSING cd /Users/petercoates/python-work/cursor-twitter/src go build -o process main.go
+go build -o process main.go
 ./process  -config ../config.yaml -print-tweets=false

---- DEVELOPMENT PLAN
--- A big concern is to eliminate problems with concurrent access of counting data structures.

--- Maintaining a window of the last W tweets in the system.
-  - We assume that W tweets constitute one window that is maintained in TweetWindowQueue
-  - In main() each tweet structs is computed, including the tokenization of the text.
-  - As part of tokenization, each token is checked for existence in the data structure that maps Tokens to 3pk's and 3pk's to tokens.
-If it's not there, it is added.
-  - The newly constructed tweets are put on a TweetWindowQueue
-  - After W tweets have been accumulated in the TweetWindowQueue, the oldest tweet will be removed and its tokens placed on the OldTokenQueue.

---- Accumulating word counts for the latest W tweets (off of main-pipeline processing)
-- Every time a tweet is constructed and placed on the TweetWindowQueue
-  - The tokens for the tweet are put on an InboundTokenQueue
-  - A maximum of W tweets can be on the TweetWindowQueue
-  - If more than W tweets have come in, the tweet from the tail of the TweetWindowQueue is removed and the its tokens are place on an OldTokensQueue OTQ (see below.)
+## Tests
+cd /Users/petercoates/python-work/cursor-twitter
+make build
+make run-consumer
+make run-sender
+make test-verbose

+# Development Plan

+## Some Concerns to Look Out For

-  - If the current interval of W has been reached, a flag is set so that the FCT thread knows to process.
+* If the current interval of W has been reached, flag is set so the the FCT thread knows it is time to do frequency analysis
-  - the InboundTokenQueue and the OldTokenQueue will buffer until the new data structures are built.
-  - On each loop, a flag set by the FTC is set that says new frequency filters are ready.
+* When the frequency analysis is done, a flag set by the FTC to tell the main thread that the that the new frequency filters are ready.
+There may be a better way to do this.

-Check Go--I think it has a syntactically nice way to do mutual exclusion on access to the the frequency filter data structures.

---- Counts and frequencies are computed by a FrequencyComputationThread FCT
+## Counts and frequencies are computed by a FrequencyComputationThread FCT

   - The FCT runs in a loop that
       - Takes a token off the InboundTokenQueue queue and